XXJanusXX/AQ_KAN/README.md

 Running the notebooks top-to-bottom reproduces all figures and checks.

-How to Run

-Install dependencies:

-pip install -r requirements.txt

-Open the notebooks:

-jupyter notebook notebooks/

-Restart the kernel and run all cells sequentially.

 # AQ-KAN Reproducibility Artifact

 This repository contains the official reproducibility artifact for the paper: